at1as/amt_calculator_website/README.md

 ### Website

-Hosted site snapshot from 2 August 2018 available here [https://www.jasonwillems.com](https://www.jasonwillems.com/sites/amtcalculator/index.html).
+Hosted site snapshot from 9 August 2018 available here [https://www.jasonwillems.com](https://www.jasonwillems.com/sites/amtcalculator/index.html).

-Note that it's a static HTML page.
-Information entered does not leave that page.
+Note that this is a static HTML page (for which the source code is available in this repo).
+Information entered remains entirely in your browser.

 ### Screenshot

 #### Taken on 2 August 2018:

 ![screenshot](https://github.com/at1as/at1as.github.io/raw/master/github_repo_assets/amt_calculator_1.png)

-### TODO

-* add support for other filing types
-* add explanations for each field

 ### Legal